vanderkilu/xkcdDL/README.md

 # xkcdDL

 A tiny utility to help you concurrently download memes(images) from [xkcd.com](https://xkcd.com/) by specifying the number of images to download.
-Default is the 10 most current images
+Default is the 10 most current images.
+It pretty fast as it maskes use of goroutines.

 ## Install